 The plug was pulled on another event in Bangkok in February because nearly 30 per cent of delegates could not travel from China due to restrictions imposed to help curb the outbreak.
 Shei hopes the event can go ahead in November.

 “That is what has happened so far over Chinese New Year for events in February organised by only one company, so I can tell there is going to be a hit on hotels and convention centres,” says Shei, adding that he knows of several company banquets at five-star hotels in the region also being cancelled.

-As of February 11, more than 42,000 people in China have so far been diagnosed with the coronavirus with at least 1,000 deaths, while more than 3,300 have recovered from the illness.
+As of February 26, more than 78,000 people in China have so far been diagnosed with the coronavirus with at least 27000 deaths.
+In South Korea, more than 1,140 cases have been diagnosed with 11 deaths.
+Worldwide there are nearly 81,000 cases while about 30,000 have recovered from the illness.

 The situation has led to Wuhan and 15 other cities in Hubei province placed on lockdown with travel banned, while Hong Kong has closed most border checkpoints and ordered a 14-day quarantine on people arriving from mainland China.

 An annual marathon and other sports events in Hong Kong have also been cancelled with the city’s Disneyland Resort and Ocean Park closed until further notice.
 The latest crisis comes as Hong Kong’s tourism and hospitality industry reels from months of anti-government protests.